ardoco/llm-access/README.md

 - **Chat models** for OpenAI, Ollama, Blablador, DeepSeek, and Open WebUI, created lazily and configured via a typed builder.
-- **Cached requests**: single or n-fold LLM calls transparently backed by a cache.
+- **Cached requests**: single or n-fold LLM calls, or a transparent `CachingChatModel` decorator, backed by a cache.
 - **Embeddings** for OpenAI, Ollama, ONNX, and Open WebUI (plus a mock), with automatic caching and token-length handling.
 - **Pluggable cache** with local-file, Redis, and REST-Redis backends, hierarchical layering, and